Hikouki0408/Digit_classifier_ML/README.md

 This report focuses on the research question of "How can a model be trained to accurately classify handwritten digits with high accuracy?".
-In order to answer this question, this report goes into details about the usage of data analysis for pre-processing data evaluation, as well as several techniques for data preprocessing and model construction.
+In order to answer this question, this report goes into detail about the usage of data analysis for pre-processing data evaluation, as well as several techniques for data preprocessing and model construction.
 Data analysis showed some unbalanced data entries for